 There are many ways you can lose data, and each is a reason to regularly back up your files.
 Furthermore, downloading files and exchanging files with others is fraught with risks, and the number of threats targeting Macs continues to rise.
-Whether or not you use a personal computer or a public computer, there are plenty of actions you can take to improve your security and privacy.
+Whether you use a personal computer or a public computer, there are plenty of actions you can take to improve your security and privacy.
 Here are 15 Mac-hardening security tips to lock down your Mac and your data.

 Lock Down Access to Your Mac

-1. Create a standard account (non-admin) for everyday activities
+1. Create a standard (non-admin) account for everyday activities

-When setting up a new Mac, the OS X setup assistant asks you for your name, a user name and a password, and uses this information to set up your first user account.
+When setting up a new Mac, the macOS setup assistant asks you for your name, a user name, and a password, and uses this information to set up your first user account.
 Since there has to be at least one user with administrative privileges on your Mac, that first account is an administrator account.
 While this is useful — you can install software, and perform other actions, after entering your password — it can also be risky.

 Log into that second account, and use it for your everyday activities, and to store your personal files.
-Whenever an administrator’s password is required, type the admin user name, and the appropriate password.
+Whenever an administrator’s password is required, type the admin user name and the appropriate password.
 While this will lead to more password requests than if you were working under an admin account, each of these requests should raise a red flag and make you think whether you should be entering your password.